apache/druid/docs/do-not-merge.md

 ## Smart segment loading

-The Coordinator is now more stable and user-friendly and has the following behavior updates:
+The Coordinator is now much more stable and user-friendly.
+In the new smartSegmentLoading mode, it dynamically computes values for several configs which maximize performance.

-- New segments that are underreplicated are now prioritized when you use the new `smartSegmentLoading` mode, which is enabled by default.
-Previously, it prioritized segments equally.
-- Items in segment load queues can be prioritized or canceled, improving reaction time for changes in the cluster and segment assignment decisions.
+The Coordinator can now prioritize load of more recent segments and segments that are completely unavailable over load of segments that already have some replicas loaded in the cluster.
+It can also re-evaluate decisions taken in previous runs and cancel operations that are not needed anymore.
+Moreoever, move operations started by segment balancing do not compete with the load of unavailable segments thus reducing the reaction time for changes in the cluster and speeding up segment assignment decisions.

-- Leadership changes have less impact now, and the Coordinator doesn't get stuck even if re-election happens while a Coordinator run is in progress.
+Additionally, leadership changes have less impact now, and the Coordinator doesn't get stuck even if re-election happens while a Coordinator run is in progress.

 Lastly, the `cost` balancer strategy performs much better now and is capable of moving more segments in a single Coordinator run.
 These improvements were made by borrowing ideas from the `cachingCost` strategy.